FWHDeveloper/Bazaree/README.md

-MCOMMERCE: An e-commerce application built with Spring Boot allows products ordering, payments, and expeditions
+Bazaree: An e-commerce application built with Spring Boot allows products ordering, payments, and expeditions